 |10:00 AM||Project Submissions Due|

 See some of the most asked questions about our event

 Any current student grades 8-12.
 You don’t need to know anything about hacking or coding — you just need an open and curious mind and a will to do good in the world!

 Nothing!
-Registration and attendance are 100% free, with snacks, drinks, swag, & workshops included.
+Registration and attendance are 100% free, with food, snacks, drinks, swag, & workshops included.

 Complete beginners are not only welcome, but expected!
 Learn as you go with our intro workshops & mentors.

 Hacks Academy is for you, too!
 We welcome (and have prizes for) absolute beginners, experts, & everyone in between.